erikarens/.dotfiles/README.md

 - Verify Ansible is correctly installed and configured on your machine.

 ## Future Updates

-- [ ] Automate installation of Xcode Command Line Tools via Brew
+- [ ] Automate installation of gpg via Brew to sign git commits
 - [ ] Automate installation of the .Net Runtime via Brew
-- [ ] Automate installation of the latest Angular CLI
-- [ ] Automate installation and configuration of neovim